 The ability to cross streets is critical for pedestrian travel, and individuals with visual impairments use specialized strategies to complete this task.
 O&M specialists have expertise in non-visual street crossing strategies appropriate for different types of intersections, including but not limited to those with 2-way stop signs, 4-way stop signs, traffic signals (including Accessible Pedestrian Signals), channelized turn lanes, and medians; roundabouts; and crossings with no traffic control.
-O&M specialists understand the implications of changing technologies, including modern intersection design and quiet vehicles, on street crossing techniques used by individuals who are blind or have low vision.
+O&M specialists understand the implications of changing technologies, including modern intersection design and quiet vehicles, on street crossing techniques used by individuals with visual impairments.

 O&M specialists provide instruction on all aspects of street crossings, such as intersection identification, crosswalk identification, intersection analysis, risk assessment, alignment techniques, determination of the best time to cross, initiation of the crossing, maintaining alignment during the crossing, recovery from veering, and resuming travel after completion of the crossing.
-The use of tactile and auditory information is emphasized during street crossing instruction.
+They emphasize the use of tactile, auditory, and even visual information (as appropriate) during street crossing instruction.
 O&M specialists also stress the importance of analyzing risks present in street crossing situations and advise individuals on alternatives to crossing when the level of risk is unacceptable.